-SEISAN has two options for making spectrograms.
-The first is the built in SEISAN routines in MULPLT and the second is an ObsPy script.
-The first can make a spectrogram of all the traces seen in the multi trace window, while the second make of one trace with a fixed time window.
+MULPLT has an option for making a spectrogram built in SEISAN routines in MULPLT.
+The program can make a spectrogram of all the traces seen in the multi trace window.
 A spectrogram makes a plot of the frequency content of a signal trace as a function of time and is useful to distinguish different kinds of seismic signals.
 It is often used to identify explosions, see examples below.